Best homeowners insurance in North Carolina of 2021

-Hurricanes and tropical storms are not covered in most basic policies.
+Hurricanes and tropical storms are not covered in most standard homeowners policies.
 For these, you will usually need to get extended coverage.

 If I take good care of my property, why do I need insurance?

-Homeowners insurance is an authentic and essential safety net for your property and your finances.
+Homeowners insurance provides financial peace of mind for you and your family.
 No one can fully predict what damages might occur, or how much they might cost.
-When something unexpected happens, and you cannot cover the expenses it causes, your insurance is there to help.
+When something unexpected happens, and you cannot cover the expenses it causes, insurance can protect you from financial devastation.

 - Coverage A, Dwelling: $250,000